Salads can be a bowl full of joy or sad, tasteless affairs. I’ve got easy tips for you to make sure every salad you eat is amazing.

 Here are my 11 easy tips for creating amazing salads that will have you at the top of the clean plate club.

 Easy Tips for Amazing Salads

 The following post contains affiliate links, which means if you click through and make a purchase, I’ll earn a commission.
+As an Amazon associate, I earn from qualifying purchases.
 See Disclosure Policy.

 I’ve amassed a lot of ideas for crafting an awesome salad over the years.
 50 years nearly.

 Did I tell you I turned 50 this year?

 50 is pretty cool.
 Don’t worry about it if you’re not there yet.
 I think you’ll like it.

 Use a good sized bowl for putting your salad together.

 Use a big bowl glass or ceramic that you might use to mix cookie dough.
 That way you’ll have plenty of room to mix up all the ingredients without losing any to the counter.